 RETIREMENT – MARK DENNETT (RETIREUSA EDITOR) – With 31 percent of all nonretired adults having no retirement savings or pension because many simply cannot afford to contribute to any type of plan, the personal-finance website WalletHub conducted an in-depth analysis identifying 2017’s Best & Worst States to Retire.
-To help retirees find a retirement- and wallet-friendly place to call home, AZ Assisted Living analysts compared the 50 states and the District of Columbia across 31 key metrics.
-The data set ranges from “adjusted cost of living” to “weather” to “quality of public hospitals.”
+To help retirees find a retirement- and wallet-friendly place like this one to call home, AZ Assisted Living analysts compared the 50 states and the District of Columbia across 31 key metrics.
+The data set ranges from adjusted cost of living with Hospice Care At Home, to weather, to quality of public hospitals.

 |Best States to Retire||Worst States to Retire|